 During a White House ceremony in 1999, the Museum was awarded the prestigious National Award for Museum Service by the Institute for Museum and Library Services honoring outstanding museums that demonstrate a commitment to public service with innovative programs that address social, economic, or environmental issues.

-The Museum’s expanding programs, growing permanent collection, increased attendance and quadrupled membership base made it necessary to launch a $22 million campaign in 2001 to build and endow the Nevada Museum of Art, The Donald W. Reynolds Center for the Visual Arts, E.L.
+The Museum’s expanding programs, growing permanent collection, increased attendance and quadrupled membership base made it necessary to launch a $22 million campaign in 2001 to build and endow the Nevada Museum of Art, Donald W. Reynolds Center for the Visual Arts, E.L.
 Wiegand Gallery.
 Designed by architect Will Bruder, the new Museum opened in 2003 and welcomed more than 120,000 visitors in the first year.

-Following the success of the first Art + Environment Conference presented in 2009, the Museum launched the Center for Art + Environment (Center).
+Following the success of the first Art + Environment Conference presented in 2008, the Museum launched the Center for Art + Environment (Center).
 The Center’s Archive Collections and Library serve scholars and researchers seeking information related to creative interactions between people and their natural, built, and virtual environments.